jentery/506v3/index.md

 How do player stories function as documentation?
 How are or could they be archived?

-*During our eleventh meeting*, we'll hold a workshop on player stories as documentation (140 minutes).
+*During our eleventh meeting*, we'll hold a workshop in the Digital Scholarship Commons (UVic Libraries Room A308) on player stories as documentation (140 minutes).
 We'll look at examples and address topics such as:
 * Preserving games and player stories and also rendering them accessible,
 * The status of player stories as both memory work and performance,
 * The tensions between privileging either player stories or game engines as documentation,